Edgarcho/NBA-Matchup/README.md

 Import Project by Android Studio Menu > File > Import Project...

-Before running project, you will need an MySportsFeed api key.
+Before running the project, you will need a API Key from MySportsFeeds.

-1.Create a MySportsFeed account.
+1.Create a MySportsFeeds account.

+2.Open Postman.
+Change the Authorization type to Basic Auth.

+    Enter your MySportsFeeds Username and Password.
+    Click on preview request.
+    Switch to Headers and copy the value provided.

-2 Create a new file named gradle.properties.
+3 Create a new file named gradle.properties.

-    Copy and paste inside the file
+    Copy and paste this inside the file `org.gradle.jvmargs=-Xmx1536m
-    `org.gradle.jvmargs=-Xmx1536m
-     MySportsFeedToken = "API_KEY HERE"`
+       MySportsFeedToken = "API_KEY"`
+    paste the value provided from Postman the API_KEY section

 Run NBA Matchup by Android Studio Menu > Run > Run YourApp.